Not getting heat and noticing error code 228 from your Lennox® furnace?

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.

 Start with the Experts at San Antonio Air Service Experts

-If you should have furnace repair, turn to the pros from San Antonio Air Service Experts to diagnose the fault code and fix the problem to your satisfaction.
+If you should have furnace repair, trust the pros from San Antonio Air Service Experts to understand the fault code and fix the issue to your satisfaction.

 Call us at 210-570-9705 or schedule an appointment online today.